by Anil Prasad

-I sometimes ask older musicians if they would rather have the freedom they have now, like the ability to make a record in their apartment for no money, and self-release it on YouTube and Bandcamp, or would they prefer to have a label give them advances, own all their intellectual property and have input that isn’t in their best interests.
+I sometimes ask older musicians if they would rather have the freedom they have now, like the ability to make a record in their apartment for no money, and self-release it online, or would they prefer to have a label give them advances, own all their intellectual property and have input that isn’t in their best interests.

 Generally, the older people prefer the older model and the younger people prefer the new model.
 It’s also interesting in that a lot of people involved in one model don’t even know about the other model.
 But for me, I prefer the newer model.
 I recorded, mixed and mastered the first Kneebody record and almost every record since then.
 I also recorded and mixed all of my fOUR records.
 I mastered most of them, too.
 So, I didn’t have to pay a cent for anything.
 I can do everything myself.
 I even make the fOUR videos myself.
 I bought a couple of cameras and do it all in my apartment, put them online and have a career.